 The post below appeared on our blog in March of 2020, just as COVID-19 was reaching its first peak.
 We thought it only fitting that on this day of thanks and gratitude, we highlight its heartfelt message as our nation surpasses 12.7 million cases and over 261,000 deaths from the pandemic.
+If you would like to show a nurse your appreciation for their dedication and commitment over these last several months, sending a nurse thank you letter can go a long way.
 But first, here are some important words of advice to hospitals and health systems from our Clinical team leaders, Lisa Romano, MSN, RN and Joy Avery, MSN, RN:

 The fear among healthcare staff members is real.
 Frequent rounding on all staff members on all shifts to check in and see how they are doing both physically and emotionally is extremely important.
 Validating that their basic needs are being met (bathroom breaks, food, water, supplies) will help.
 Ask them if they have any safety concerns in their work area (their safety, patient safety, equipment/supply concerns, visitor safety, staffing, etc.).
 Have they been able to get any rest?
 How are they and their family members holding up?

 Capturing this information will help all key stakeholders identify opportunities for improvement as everyone continues to be pushed to the limit.
 Communicate, over-communicate, and then communicate again.
 Our healthcare staff members are vital to our efforts to combat the virus.
 They are critical to the missions of hospitals and health systems today – on Thanksgiving Day – and every day.

 A Thank You Letter to Our Front-Line Heroes